James Bond 007: Blood Stone: Reception

 Destructoid summarized it by saying "An Exercise in apathy, neither solid nor liquid.
 Not exactly bad, but not very good either.
 Just a bit 'meh,' really."
 Game Informer praised the game's concept, soundtrack, and replay factor, but cited the graphics and gameplay as middling points in the experience, writing that "Bizarre clearly set out to make Blood Stone feel like a part of Bond’s movie canon, and it’s certainly successful on that front.
 The weapons are anemic, and the driving sections can be dodgy, but it delivers a dose of spectacle and intrigue worthy of the character."
-Writing about the single-player campaign, Dan Whitehead of Eurogamer said that "Story they tell certainly resembles a Bond movie from a distance, but the moment-to-moment gameplay fails to capture his essence, so eager is it to lead you by the hand and hurry you along to the next room of dim-witted henchmen."
+Writing about the single-player campaign, Dan Whitehead of Eurogamer said that the "Story they tell certainly resembles a Bond movie from a distance, but the moment-to-moment gameplay fails to capture his essence, so eager is it to lead you by the hand and hurry you along to the next room of dim-witted henchmen."
 Regarding the multiplayer component, he added by writing that "Like the single-player offering, it's thoroughly adequate but adds little of value to the overall experience."

 VentureBeat considered the game above average, but criticized its lack of originality and self-identity, saying that "Other than several things in the game that don’t work as well as you would expect, the game is well above average.
 It was fun to play and very reminiscent of previous Bond games and movies."
 At GameSpot, Shaun McInnis had different thoughts, stating: "The game has solid shooting mechanics and slick melee combat; Driving sections are a blast; Great production values; Globe-trotting story allows for lots of environmental variety", but criticized its initial slowness during the prologue.

 In the years since Blood Stones release, the game underwent critical re-evaluations and was highlighted as one of the best James Bond games.
 In September 2021, Den of Geek ranked the game as the eighth best game in the James Bond franchise to date.
 In November 2021, Screen Rant ranked the game as the third best James Bond game to play before the release of the new James Bond game.